Keyboard shortcuts

 Configuration

-The proposer is configured through various environment variables.
-Create a .env.proposer file in the fault_proof directory:
+The proposer is configured through environment variables.

 Required Environment Variables